Relativistic Tight-Binding Model for Hexagonal Lattice: Application to Graphene

-* rohin.sharma.1993@gmail.com \paragraph{} \emph{Keyworks: MFRTB method, TB approximation,} \paragraph{} A non-perturbative relativistic tight-binding (TB) approximation method applicable to crystalline material immersed in magnetic field was developed in 2015 \cite{PhysRevB.91.075122}.
-To apply this method to any material in magnetic field, the electronic structure of the material in absence of magnetic field must be calculated.
-In this study, we present the relativistic TB approximation method for graphene in zero magnetic field.
+\textbf{ABSTRACT:} A non-perturbative relativistic Tight-Binding (TB) approximation method applicable to crystalline material immersed in a magnetic field was developed and tested for crystalline silicone in 2015.
+To apply this method to any material in a magnetic field, the relativistic hopping integrals in the absence of magnetic field must be calculated.
+In this study, we formulate the relativistic tight-binding model for hexagonal lattice structure and carry out the electronic structure calculations for graphene in absence of magnetic field.
 The Hamiltonian and overlap matrix is constructed considering the nearest neighbouring atomic interactions between the $s$ and $p$ valence orbitals, where the relativistic hopping and overlap integrals are calculated using the relativistic version of the Slater-Koster table.
-The method of constructing the Hamiltonian and overlap matrix and the resulting energy-band structure of graphene in the first Brillouin zone is presented in this paper.
-It is found that there is an appearance of a small band-gap at the $\emph{\textbf{K}}$ points (also known as the spin-orbit gap) due to the relativistic effect, whose magnitude is $25$ $\mu$eV. \begin{multicols}{2}
+In the resulting energy-band structure, the appearance of the spin-orbit gap of 25 $\mu$eV at the $\emph{\textbf{k}}$ point due to the relativistic effect seen at low temperature, has also been shown by the theory.